 Chance joined Watsi on May 24th, 2016.
-Four years ago, Chance joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Chance's most recent donation supported Vichea, a 37-year-old soft drink seller from Cambodia, to fund a mastoidectomy to improve his hearing.
+Five years ago, Chance joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Chance's most recent donation supported Kenn, a hardworking 26-year-old from Philippines, to fund gallbladder removal surgery.

 Chance has funded healthcare for 90 patients in 12 countries.